Algorithms — Numerical Methods — Mathematics

 Simulations

-Simulation of fresh air distribution in greenhouse simulation with Age of Air theory algorithms
+Simulation of fresh-air distribution in a greenhouse simulation with Age of Air theory algorithms

-Numerical simulations are used in many application areas – for example in flow simulations in automotive engineering, in finite element analyses for calculating stresses and deformations in components, or in modeling financial markets and weather developments.
-Many methods are based on mathematical models from physics, which allow complex phenomena to be represented realistically.
-Increasingly, artificial intelligence methods are also being used, for example to accelerate calculations or to analyze large data sets.
-Simulations enable virtual experiments that contribute to the development of new products or to the optimization of technical processes – in science, industry, and engineering.
+Numerical simulations are used in many application areas, for example in flow simulations in automotive engineering, finite-element analyses to calculate stresses and deformations in components, or in modeling financial markets and weather developments.
+Many methods are based on mathematical models from physics that can represent complex phenomena realistically.
+Increasingly, artificial intelligence methods are also used, for example to accelerate computations or to evaluate large data sets.
+As a result, simulations enable virtual experiments that contribute to the development of new products or the optimization of technical processes, for example in science, industry, and engineering.

 Algorithms

-A problem should be solved with the “right” algorithm, as the choice of an appropriate algorithm is crucial for efficiency.
-An impressive example is the Fast Fourier Transform[1] (FFT).
-Compared to the direct evaluation of the trigonometric sum formula, it offers a significant improvement.
-While the naive method requires \(\mathcal{O}(n^2)\) computational steps, the FFT only requires \(\mathcal{O}(n \log n)\).
+A problem should be solved with the “right” algorithm, because the choice of algorithm is crucial for efficiency.
+A classic example is the fast Fourier transform (FFT).
+Compared to the direct evaluation of the trigonometric sum formula, it provides a significant improvement.
+While the naive method requires \(\mathcal{O}(n^2)\) steps, the FFT needs only \(\mathcal{O}(n \log ⁡n)\).

-Our example on modular exponentiation illustrates how the mere choice of method can dramatically speed up runtime.
-From originally 10 seconds, the computation time is reduced to just a few microseconds.
+The example on modular exponentiation shows how choosing the right method can dramatically speed up runtime.
+In practice, the computation time drops from 10 seconds to just a few microseconds.

-The importance of choosing a suitable algorithm is also evident in the numerical solution of the radiosity equation for calculating energy transport by thermal radiation as well as in parameter identification – both in terms of stability and computational efficiency.
+The numerical solution of the radiosity equation for computing energy transport by thermal radiation, as well as parameter identification, also illustrates how much a suitable algorithm influences the result, both in terms of stability and computational efficiency.

 Programming

-Software, especially simulation programs, should be continuously developed in order to exploit the full potential of the available hardware.
-Special software techniques such as OpenMP and Threading Building Blocks for multicore architectures as well as SYCL for cross-platform programming (CPU + GPU) play a decisive role here.
-These techniques enable efficient use of modern hardware and help maximize the performance of applications.
+Software, especially simulation software, should evolve continuously to fully exploit modern hardware.
+To achieve this, specialized techniques such as OpenMP and Threading Building Blocks for multicore architectures, as well as SYCL for cross-platform programming (CPU + GPU), play a key role.
+These techniques enable efficient use of modern hardware and help maximize application performance.
+A practical example is the post on preamble detection, where a GPU version of the FFT enables faster pattern recognition.